Search Menu

 Creating Boundaries for Puppies

 When you bring your puppy home, you may consider only letting them access certain areas of your home at first, gradually increasing where they’re allowed to go.
 Creating boundaries for your dog is important, especially early on.
-This could mean crating them at certain times of day, or restricting their access to certain rooms with puppy gates.
+This could mean crating your puppy at certain times of day, or restricting their access to certain rooms with puppy gates.

 If they like to go on surfaces like your bed, you can also help make the jump easier for them with a dog ramp or dog stairs.
 These are create for bridging higher surfaces, including couches.